Ultraviolet–visible spectroscopy

-UV spectroscopy or UV–visible spectrophotometry (UV–Vis or UV/Vis) refers to absorption spectroscopy or reflectance spectroscopy in part of the ultraviolet and the full, adjacent visible regions of the electromagnetic spectrum.
+Ultraviolet–visible spectrophotometry (UV–Vis or UV-VIS) refers to absorption spectroscopy or reflectance spectroscopy in part of the ultraviolet and the full, adjacent visible regions of the electromagnetic spectrum.
 Being relatively inexpensive and easily implemented, this methodology is widely used in diverse applied and fundamental applications.
-The only requirement is that the sample absorb in the UV-Vis region, i.e. be a chromophore.
+The only requirement is that the sample absorb in the UV–Vis region, i.e. be a chromophore.
 Absorption spectroscopy is complementary to fluorescence spectroscopy.
 Parameters of interest, besides the wavelength of measurement, are absorbance (A) or transmittance (%T) or reflectance (%R), and its change with time.

+A UV–Vis spectrophotometer is an analytical instrument that measures the amount of ultraviolet (UV) and visible light that is absorbed by a sample.
+It is a widely used technique in chemistry, biochemistry, and other fields, to identify and quantify compounds in a variety of samples.

+UV–Vis spectrophotometers work by passing a beam of light through the sample and measuring the amount of light that is absorbed at each wavelength.
+The amount of light absorbed is proportional to the concentration of the absorbing compound in the sample.

 Optical transitions

 Most molecules and ions absorb energy in the ultraviolet or visible range, i.e., they are chromophores.
 The absorbed photon excites an electron in the chromophore to higher energy molecular orbitals, giving rise to an excited state.
 For organic chromophores, four possible types of transitions are assumed: π–π*, n–π*, σ–σ*, and n–σ*.
 Transition metal complexes are often colored (i.e., absorb visible light) owing to the presence of multiple electronic states associated with incompletely filled d orbitals.